pteichman/gopheracademy-web/content/advent-2014/backoff.md

 }
 ```

-You can find real life usage in [this pumpWrites
+You can find real world usage in [this pumpWrites
 function](https://github.com/spacemonkeygo/monitor/blob/c18860ccb55edc52e761551989e78a605ff58bb2/trace/scribe.go#L66),
 which maintains a persistent connection to a Scribe server for writing
 call trace data.